r-preston/528bot/README.md

 ## Todo

 1. Fix the five 2 eighting. (works on my machine but my server doesn't like cron)
-2. Make the rain chaser better.
+2. Make the "~river <river>" search better.
 Currently you can only search by rivers not by section. e.g. "dart" will work and return all section but "upper dart" returns nothing.
 A large part of this because rain chasers's search functionality is not good and I'm just scraping from their search page.
+3. Impliment circling games?

 ## How to test